Funding For Your Hypnotherapy Treatment

 • A deposit commits you to the therapy process

-Many patients who are unsure about whether to have a treatment or not are often swayed by the ‘moment’; the therapist has “sold” their treatment to you in your initial enquiry.
+Many clients who are unsure about whether to have a treatment or not are often swayed by the ‘moment’; the therapist has “sold” their treatment to you in your initial enquiry.
 But once you hang-up the phone, you are still dominated by apathy.

 A financial payment is a true indication of your commitment to your goal.
 It shows that you have made your decision to pursue your goal and are prepared (within reason) to do what it takes to achieve it.